Mock data study for next-generation ground-based detectors: The performance loss of matched filtering due to correlated confusion noise: Population Models and Mock Data Generation

 where $\alpha$ is the index of each detector, $F_{+}^{\alpha}(\theta, \phi, \psi)$ and $F_{\times}^{\alpha}(\theta, \phi, \psi)$ are antenna pattern functions for the two GW polarizations, which depend on the sky localization ($\theta, \phi$) and polarization angle $\psi$.
 These parameters are sampled from distributions defined in Section \ref{sec:population_model}.
 We generate and save each type of GW signal separately, then add them into the simulated Gaussian detector noise to create two datasets; each dataset has $\sim6$ hours of data, one for the median local merger rate case, the other one for the upper local merger rate case.

 We use the latest time-domain phenomenological higher-order mode model \texttt{IMRPhenomTPHM} \citep{Estelles:2021gvs} to simulate BBH and NSBH sources.
 As the mass ratio of BBH and NSBH systems can be large, higher-order modes will have an impact on GW waveforms \citep{London:2017bcn}.
-We expect the tidal deformation of neutron stars in NSBH systems is relatively weak \citep{Zhu:2020ffa,Zhu:2021ysz}, so we don't use the two existing NSBH models which include the tidal effect \citep{Thompson:2020nei,Matas:2020wab}.
+We expect the tidal deformation of neutron stars in NSBH systems is relatively weak \citep{Zhu:2020ffa,Zhu:2021ysz}, so we do not use the two existing NSBH models which include the tidal effect \citep{Thompson:2020nei,Matas:2020wab}.
 In addition, these two models only consider the dominant (2, $\pm$2) mode.
 For BNS sources, we use the frequency-domain phenomenological model \texttt{IMRPhenomD} \citep{Khan:2015jqa} instead of the post-Newtonian waveforms \citep{Buonanno:2009zt} or \texttt{IMRPhenomPv2\_NRTidalv2} \citep{Dietrich:2019kaq}.
-Next-generation GW detectors may observe high-redshift BNS signals, so the merger and post-merger part of the redshifted signal might be within the detector's sensitive frequency band \citep{Zhu:2021ram}.
-However, accurate models of merger and post-merger waveform of BNS are still under development \citep{Breschi:2019srl,Breschi:2022xnc}, we use the merger and ringdown parts of \texttt{IMRPhenomD} to mimic them.
+Next-generation GW detectors may observe high-redshift BNS signals, so the merger and postmerger part of the redshifted signal might be within the detector's sensitive frequency band \citep{Zhu:2021ram}.
+However, accurate models of merger and postmerger waveform of BNS are still under development \citep{Breschi:2019srl,Breschi:2022xnc, Breschi:2022ens}, we use the merger and ringdown parts of \texttt{IMRPhenomD} to mimic them.
 We also neglect the tidal deformation of neutron stars for BNS systems in this paper.
+In the source frame, the postmerger signal of a BNS is in the kHz frequency band \citep{Breschi:2022ens}, according to our population model most BNSs are at $z\sim2$.
+The SNR of a BNS postmerger at 70 Mpc is $\sim8$ for ET, whereas the inspiral would have an SNR of $\sim1000$ (we have used \texttt{IMRPhenomPv2\_NRTidalv2} model to calculate SNR for its inspiral part); the relative SNR in the postmerger is negligible \citep{Breschi:2022ens}.
+If we rescale this example signal to $z\sim2$, we find an inspiral SNR is $\sim12$, while postmerger is $\sim0.2$.
+For the purposes of detection, more than 99.9\% of the SNR is recovered without the postmerger signal.
+We do not expect the presence of a post-merger signal to bias PSD estimation due to the negligible relative SNR which is contained within a shorter duration; most of the data will all be free of contamination by postmerger signals.
+We neglect tidal effects as they will be completely subdominant for the parts of the signal where there are a significant number of overlapping sources.